TD22057/insteon-mqtt/doc/mqtt.md

 This command gets and sets various Insteon device flags.
 The set of supported flags depends on the device type.
 The command line tool accepts an arbitrary list of "key=value" strings which get sent to the device for validation.
-For example, to change the backlight level of a switch:
+For example, to change the back light level of a switch:

    ```
    insteon-mqtt config.yaml set-flags aa.bb.cc backlight=0x11